 The representative should be committed to actively navigating the post-closing process and providing a single, senior point of contact for shareholders.
 This includes making sure the person has enough time and the appropriate resources available to devote to any issue that may arise rather than giving it minimal attention.
 This also means feeling comfortable that the representative will be responsive to shareholder questions and requests.
 Shareholders need information following closing for reporting, audit responses or other similar matters.
 They need to know their representative is not going to ignore their requests for information.

-The representative should have professional depth and experience managing similar transactions and be knowledgeable about the types of issues that may arise.
+When hiring a professional shareholder rep, make sure that the organization engaged has sufficient in-house subject matter expertise and depth as well as experience managing similar transactions to be knowledgeable about the types of issues that may arise.
 This includes substantial experience managing complex indemnification claims, earnout disputes and working-capital adjustments.
-Ideally, the representative would have experience with both legal and accounting issues since these matters arise most frequently.
+Ideally, outsourcing would be minimized, and the representative would have experience with both legal and accounting issues since these matters arise most frequently.

-Shareholder representatives are often tasked with maintaining files related to the transaction.
-The shareholders need to know their representative is well established and organized and is not likely to change jobs or otherwise quit or leave in the middle of the post-closing process.
-If the representative changes jobs (or the point person for an institutional representative leaves), they are unlikely to remain focused or committed to the remaining tasks of being a shareholder representative.
+Ensure that the professional you hire has a deep history and proven track record of successfully resolving issues for shareholders.
+Professional shareholder reps are often tasked with maintaining files related to the transaction.
+The shareholders need to know that their representative is well established, organized, is not likely to change jobs, or otherwise quit or leave in the middle of the post-closing process.
+If the representative changes jobs (or the point person for an institutional representative leaves), they are unlikely to remain focused or committed to the remaining tasks of being a shareholder rep.

 - Management of Disputes